5 Yuletastic Christmas Maths Lessons For Festive Fun In The Last Weeks Of Term

-They’re all quick to implement and can be incorporated within whatever else you’re teaching that day just for a bit of Christmas Maths fun, so all that’s left to do is sit back, relax and pick your favourite activity from the list!
+These fun maths lessons all quick to implement and can be incorporated within whatever else you’re teaching that day just for a bit of Christmas fun, so all that’s left to do is sit back, relax and pick your favourite activity from the list!

 Year 3 Christmas Maths Activity: Christmas Maths Recipes

 What would Christmas be like without all the food we enjoy altogether around this time?
 Mince pies, Christmas pudding, Yorkshire puddings (and of course, the humble Brussels Sprout…).

 So why not use the abundance of food on offer at this time of year and get your kids researching and creating recipes for their favourite Christmas foods.
 This can be linked to ratio and proportion, fractions and converting between different units, or whatever else you’d like to use it for!
 This is a simple Christmas maths activity, but it is one that always goes down extremely well with pupils.